Antonio955/PI_DAE/README.md

-# Opening the Black Box: Illuminating energy data imputation with building physics insights
+# Towards inherently interpretable energy data imputation models using building physics insight

-This repository is the official implementation of [Opening the Black Box: Illuminating energy data imputation with building physics insights](link to paper).
+This repository is the official implementation of [Towards inherently interpretable energy data imputation models using building physics insight](link to paper).

 ## Requirements